 Orientation and Angle

 The efficiency of solar panels depends not only on their type but also on their orientation and angle relative to the sun.
-For solar pathway lights, it's crucial to position the panels optimally to maximize energy absorption:
+For solar pathway lights, it's crucial to position the panels ly to maximize energy absorption:

 Angle: The angle at which the solar panels are tilted can also impact their efficiency.
 Many solar pathway lights come with adjustable panels that allow users to fine-tune the tilt angle.
 This adjustment ensures that the panels are directly facing the sun for extended periods, especially during the peak sunlight hours around solar noon.